aws-samples/scp-alternative-solution/README.md

         }
     }
 ```
 4. The core resources in the solution are deployed in security account, it's crucial to ensure the actions executed in the lambda functions won't be affected by attached IAM permission boundary policy.
-By default it's not allowed to register the security account into the SCP service catalog.
+Therefore by default it's not allowed to register the security account into the SCP service catalog.
 5. During the creation of the IAM permission boundary for the registered accounts, it's required to assume to the registered accounts from the master accounts to manage the IAM permission boundary policy.
 To avoid the permission issues caused by the attached IAM permission boundary policy, the IAM admin role (`OrganizationAccountAccessRole` by default) is reserved to not attach any IAM permission boundary policies.
-The user can specify arbitary role name by CloudFormation parameter `OrganizationAccessRoleName` during the deployment.
+The user can specify custom role name by CloudFormation parameter `OrganizationAccessRoleName` during the deployment.
 6. Since the solution is based on IAM Permission Boundary, the allow actions are needed in the SCP policy files to have effective permissions.
 Details please see [Evaluating effective permissions with boundaries](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html#access_policies_boundaries-eval-logic).
 > In most of the cases, the allow all actions should be given as defined in [the example policy](https://github.com/aws-samples/scp-alternative-solution/blob/main/sample-scp-policies/010-region-beijing-only.json#L4-L9).

 ## Recommendation

-As the services and features in AWS China regions are moving very quickly, it's highly recommended to move to native SCP feature once it's available in AWS China regions.
+1. As the services and features in AWS China regions are moving very quickly, it's highly recommended to move to native SCP feature once it's available in AWS China regions.
+1. It’s recommended to manage the SCP policies files in SCM and managed by CICD to avoid human errors.
+1. The SCP policy is supposed to be tested first in non-prod environment before moving to production according to the best practice.

 ## License